Graduate Study in Creative Writing

 - To get information on Graduate Faculty status and date of appointment for the form, check here.

-Second Semester of Thesis Hours
+Second Semester of Thesis Work

-- The English Department requires that the Prospectus and the Prospectus Signature Sheet be completed in order for any M.A. student to sign up for a second semester of thesis hours.
+- The English Department requires that the Prospectus and the Prospectus Signature Sheet be completed in order for any M.A. student to sign up for a the final semester of thesis hours.
 Each student must schedule a prospectus meeting at which the three English faculty members on the committee discuss the thesis and approve the prospectus.
 The Thesis Checklist contains specifications for the prospectus.
 Information on formatting your signature sheet is available here.

 Submission Procedures and Deadlines